Lamden/docs/docs/using_the_wallet.md

 ## What is the backup warning for?

+Regular backups are nessessary everytime a new account is created (that's why the wallet has that warning).

-The backup is stored, and you got a tiny icon near the item menu 'Backup Wallet'.
+The backup is stored, and you create a new account  you get a tiny icon near the item menu 'Backup Wallet'.

 It warns you to make a backup of your wallet regularly.

 <div class="alert alert--warning" role="alert">
   <button aria-label="Close" class="close" type="button">